How to Adopt

 - Health Exam--Every animal is examined for good health and sound temperament before he or she is made available for adoption.

-- Vaccinations and Treatment--Before they leave for their new home, each animal is vaccinated for distemper.
-Dogs are tested for heartworm and cats for feline leukemia.
-Animals who need it are de-wormed and treated for fleas and earmites.
+- Vaccinations and Treatment--Before they leave for their new home, each animal is vaccinated for distemper and rabies (depending on age).
+Dogs are tested for heartworm and cats over 6 months are tested for FIV/FeLV.
+Kittens under 6 months are tested for feline leukemia.
+Animals are de-wormed and treated for fleas and earmites.

 - Spay/Neuter-- Through our progressive spay/neuter incentives, the NHSPCA has helped to make New Hampshire a leader in the quest to end pet overpopulation.
-We are proud to say that at this time every cat, dog, puppy or kitten is spayed/neutered prior to adoption.
+Every cat, dog, puppy or kitten is spayed/neutered prior to adoption.

-- Home Safe and Sound--All cats and dogs receive an I.D. tag and collar.
-When available, microchipping is performed on dogs and cats before they go home.
+- Home Safe and Sound--All cats and dogs are microchipped and receive an I.D. tag and collar.
 Every dog receives a new leash and cats and smaller pets go home in carriers.

 Found that Perfect Pet?

-We also have many farm animals, so check with us if that's what you desire.
+We also have many farm animals, so check with us if that's what you're looking for.

 Pets As Gifts